“Strategy without tactics is a daydream; tactics without strategy is a nightmare.”

 Ensure that your content is responsive on any mobile device.
 Since business owners and department heads are now using their mobile devices to research business solutions, make your website accessible through any device and optimize it for the biggest screens down to the smallest gadgets.

-Invest in mobile apps so that you can personally reach out to your prospects and existing clients, as this will help increase sales and client engagement.
+Invest in mobile apps so that you can personally reach out to your prospects and existing clients, as this will help accelerate sales and client engagement.
 Make sure to allot resources for mobile app remarketing since research suggests that people tend to stop using apps after 30 days.

 7. Embrace Automation and Martech

 A multitude of technologies and innovations are available to make the lives of marketers easier.
-Of course, these tools can also be used to enhance existing marketing campaigns.
+Of course, these Martech tools can also be used to enhance existing marketing campaigns.

 Marketing automation tools help you reach your prospects and personalize communications.
 If you’re still doing it old-school, these repetitive, mundane tasks are probably costing your business more in the long-run.